k44sh/nginx/README.md

 | `MM_ACCOUNT` | Your MaxMind account ID                                |
 | `MM_LICENSE` | Your MaxMind license key                               |

-> ℹ️ In the absence of MaxMinx (GeoIP2) information, there will be no cron for updating the database
+> ℹ️ In the absence of MaxMind (GeoIP2) information, there will be no cron for updating the database

 ## Volumes